Apply Now | Eligibility and Process | Categories of Support | Committee

 Key Dates | Sample of Previously Awarded Projects | VU BreakThru (Blog)

 The Discovery Grant program is one of the primary ways Vanderbilt invests in advancing core disciplines, thereby strengthening the scholarly profile of the university.
 The program is designed to serve as a catalyst to significant external funding sources, supporting new ideas, cutting-edge research and the development of infrastructure.
 The Discovery Grant program provides a springboard to make possible external grants that will be more attractive to large federal funding agencies such as the NSF, NIH, DoD, etc. All full-time, VU-employed (Provost-reporting) faculty are eligible.

 - All full-time, VU-employed (Provost-reporting) faculty are eligible.

-- Demonstrate an ability to attract new external funding.
+- Must demonstrate an ability to attract new external funding.

-- VUMC-employed faculty may collaborate but funds will only be distributed to the VU principal investigator.
+- VUMC-employed faculty may collaborate but funds will only be distributed to the VU lead faculty.